ryanodell/Mystic2D/README.md

 // In the main class, create instance of your class and call "Run()"
 // Eventually, none of the glfw code will need to be called in main.
-This is temporary int main() {
+This is temporary due to a bug int main() {
     std::cout << "Init" << std::endl;
     glfwInit();